 Predation

 Nest predation by crows occurs more regularly in the nests of tawny eagles than in other species, possibly due to the openness of the nest site.
 There is very little other information on other predators or behaviors to prevent predation in tawny eagles.
 Tawny eagles are large birds of prey once they reach adulthood, they are probably do not have many predators.
-(Brown, Urban, and Newman, 1982)
+(Brown, et al., 1982)

 Ecosystem Roles